ico-masters/website/_services/community.md

 description: >-
   We value amazing people and our team has the real-world experience and know-how to solve any problem.
-With experience pursuing hackers at the FBI to building unicorns in Silicone Valley, we empower our clients with the tools needed to compete beyond the crypto economy.
+With experience pursuing hackers at the FBI to building unicorns in Silicon Valley, we empower our clients with the tools needed to compete beyond the crypto economy.
 ---